fent/node-kat/README.md

 foo.read(stream);
 ```

-This way the module can be used in a server that allows file uploads without the server having to save the entire file to disc.
+The module could even be used in a server that allows file uploads without the server having to save the entire file to disc.

 ```js
 require('http').createServer(function(req, res) {